 Given the incredible utility of this knowledge, the Science & Philosophy Initiative (in collaboration with the BIHS) is endeavouring to bring together other scholarly Bhakti Yoga practitioners from across the globe, in order that there might be some cross-pollination between Vedic insight and Western philosophical thought.
 This is currently an internal project for the Bhaktivedanta tradition called BI Connect, and we hope that in the years to come there will be opportunities to branch out and form valuable collaborations.
 If you are interested in hearing more or getting involved, please contact firstname.lastname@example.org.

 Vaishnava theologian, philosopher of mind, BBC Thought of the Day regular, and very interested in the interaction of consciousness at all levels of reality.

 Trained in molecular parasitology, as well as a prior fling with fruit flies in Lyon.
+Works within open access science publishing, and currently training in person-centred psychotherapy.
 Always on the look out for anyone who likes to think on the question of what is 'life'?